kirsh85/data_science_portfolio/Webscaping_project/README.md

 ## Description

-I used Trip Advisor for my scraping project.
-I searched hotels in Cape Town and scraped Hotel Names, Ratings and Reviews from each hotel.
+Using [Trip Advisor](https://www.tripadvisor.co.za/),  I wanted to find information on hotels in Cape Town.
+Scraping each of their Ratings and Reviews.
 I used Scrapy to write the spider to crawl the trip advisor website.
 This project was purely acedemic to  understand and practice scraping.

 ### Scrapy